War crimes in the Syrian civil war: Russia

-Russia has been alleged to be responsible for multiple war crimes and human rights violations during the war.
+Russia was alleged to be responsible for multiple war crimes and human rights violations during the war.
 This includes the targeting of hospitals and rescue workers, extensive use of cluster munitions in violation of United Nations resolution 2139 of 22 February 2014, use of white phosphorus against targets in Raqqa and Idlib, causing civilian casualties with the weapons, and air strikes on densely populated civilian areas.
+Russia along with various pro-Iranian Shia militant groups, committed war crimes against the Sunni majority population during the battle of Aleppo between 2012 and 2016.
+Children were among the hardest hit, as pro-Assad forces used indiscriminate bombings and starvation as a method to force families and opposition groups out of the city.
+Since the beginning of the Syrian Civil War, pro-Assad and Russian forces targeted populated civilian areas, using starvation as a method of warfare to collectively punish the population.

 A 2020 report by UN Human Rights Council for the first time directly laid responsibility on Russian Air Force of indiscriminate attacks on civilian targets "amounting to a war crime".

-International Criminal Justice for Human Rights Violations in Syria
+Prosecution of Syrian civil war criminals

 Swedish War Crimes Trial

 In 2017, a Swedish court convicted former Syrian soldier Muhammad Abdullah of war crimes committed during the Syrian war and sentenced him to eight months in prison.
 Abdullah had reportedly moved to Sweden three years previously, and was identified by other Syrian refugees after posting an image on Facebook showing him with his boot on a corpse, smiling.
 Prosecutors failed to prove that he killed the person depicted, but convicted him of "violating human dignity" in what the New York Times described as a "landmark verdict".